 Indian Valley Wood Products Campus

-To access Removal Action Workplan documents, scroll to bottom of page.
+To access Removal Action Workplan documents, please scroll to the end of this page.

 To further respond to declining forest health, high risk of catastrophic wildfire, and poor socioeconomic conditions in a community that has historically had a strong presence of the timber industry, the Sierra Institute is working to redevelop an old sawmill site in Crescent Mills to a wood products campus.
 This campus will consist of a variety of businesses that generate value-added products out of small-diameter trees and other woody biomass.

 Potential businesses include a small-scale bioenergy facility, processed wood chips for use in biomass boilers, mass timber production, packaged and dried firewood, soil amendments, and more.